A canonical Ramsey theorem with list constraints in random (hyper-)graphs: Introduction

 Similarly, in the study of Ramsey properties of random graphs the situation is considerably more involved for hypergraphs of uniformity greater than 2.
 Indeed, such properties are not fully understood to this date.
 The analogue of Definition~\ref{def:m2 density} for $3\leq k\in \NN$ is given by the \emph{maximal $k$-density} of $H$ defined by

-where we assume that $H$ has at least two edges.
+where we assume that~$H$ has at least two edges.
 The generalisation of the $1$-statement of Theorem \ref{RR-original} to hypergraphs, by which we mean that $\bfg^{(k)}(n,p)$ a.a.s.\ has the $H$-Ramsey property (for any number of colours $r\geq 2$) when $p=\omega(n^{-1/m_k(H)})$, has been established for all $H$.
 However, this took much longer than the graph case, eventually being resolved by Friedgut, R\"odl and Schacht~\cite{FRS10} and, independently, by Conlon and Gowers~\cite{CG16}.
-A corresponding $0$-statement has also been proven for various hypergraphs, in particular for cliques \cite{NPSS17,T13}.
-It is widely believed that for `most' $k$-graphs $H$, the function $n^{-1/m_k(H)}$ is indeed the threshold for the $H$-Ramsey property in $\bfg^{(k)}(n,p)$ (as in Theorem \ref{RR-original}) although it is also known that the family of exceptions is richer than in the graph case \cite{GNPSST17}.
+A corresponding $0$-statement has also been proven for various hypergraphs, in particular for cliques~\cite{NPSS17,T13}.
+The natural expectation that~$n^{-1/m_k(H)}$ should indeed be the threshold for the $H$-Ramsey property in~$\bfg^{(k)}(n,p)$ (as in Theorem~\ref{RR-original}), except for some simple cases, was shattered by Gugelmann, Nenadov, Person, \v{S}kori\'c and Steger~\cite{GNPSST17}, who presented a family of exceptions richer than in the graph case.
+Nevertheless, this expectation has been proved to hold for `most' $k$-graphs~$H$ by Bowtell, Hancock and Hyde~\cite{bowtell25:_proof_kohay}.

 As with Theorem \ref{thm:main}, we show that when considering colourings that are compatible with some prefixed lists, taking $p=\omega(n^{-1/m_k(H)})$ suffices to find canonical copies.
+The definition of $G\canarrowL H$ in hypergraphs is completely analogous to the graph case except that one now insists that we find canonical copies with respect to all orderings $\sigma$ of $V(H)$ \textit{and} all transversals $\cT$ of the reverse involution on $[k$].